-Docker EE has its own built-in authentication mechanism with role-based access control (RBAC), so that you can control who can access and make changes to your swarm and applications.
-Also, Docker EE authentication integrates with LDAP services.
+Docker Enterprise has its own built-in authentication mechanism with role-based access control (RBAC), so that you can control who can access and make changes to your swarm and applications.
+Also, Docker Enterprise authentication integrates with LDAP services.
 Learn about role-based access control.

-Docker EE integrates with Docker Trusted Registry so that you can keep the Docker images you use for your applications behind your firewall, where they are safe and can’t be tampered with.
+Docker Enterprise integrates with Docker Trusted Registry so that you can keep the Docker images you use for your applications behind your firewall, where they are safe and can’t be tampered with.

 You can also enforce security policies and only allow running applications that use Docker images you know and trust.

-Docker EE exposes the standard Docker API, so you can continue using the tools that you already know, including the Docker CLI client, to deploy and manage your applications.
+Docker Enterprise exposes the standard Docker API, so you can continue using the tools that you already know, including the Docker CLI client, to deploy and manage your applications.

 For example, you can use the